G-Bielokozowicz/Palmer-Archipelage-Penguins-Analysis/README.md

 Adelie penguins are rather evenly distributed across all 3 islands.

+Gentoo penguins are much heavier than other species and have more shallow culmnes.

+Males of each species are bigger than females.

 Penguins with longer flippers are heavier, but have more shallow culmens.
 # Study and Island distrubution
 How many datapoints where collected per study and island.